stig/www.brautaset.org/_posts/2013-03-06-backing-up-photos-online.md

 swap it with an HD I store there.
 (Order is important; I *never* take both backup disks home at the same time for any length of time, not even just to swap them around.)
 I plug this in when I get home and continue backing up.
 This means we have three copies of our data, in two different locations.
-So if my flat burns down, or someone steals both computer and backup drive, I should still have a moderately up-to-date complete set of data in the office.
+So if our flat burns down, or someone steals both computer and backup drive, we should still have a moderately up-to-date complete set of data at my office.

 Until recently we also used a dedicated "whole disk" backup service called Backblaze.
 It has a trickle backup agent, a bit like Dropbox, that sits and watches the disk for any